 Employees may be expected to travel among College locations depending on the position.
 Other travel depends on the position and the nature of the event.

 A benefit of working within the Enterprise Model is the opportunity to work on special projects and teams that bring different employee talents together for collaboration.
-Employees may be tasked to projects or committees depending on their level of subject matter expertise or the position they hold.
+Employees may be tasked to projects or task groups depending on their level of subject matter expertise or the position they hold.
 For a specific project, an employee may report to someone who is not their direct supervisor for the purpose of accomplishing the project objectives.